fakela/glueops-dev-1/docs/deploy-applications/hello-world.md

 ## Deploy the App and Register Environments

-Next, let's deploy the app and register the specified environments (prod, stage, uat) inside the GlueOps Argo CD.
+Next, deploy the app and register the specified environments (prod, stage, uat) inside the GlueOps Argo CD.
 Here's what you need to do:

 1. Go to the [deployment-configurations](https://github.com/GlueOps/deployment-configurations) repository.
 2. Inside the `app` directory, duplicate one of the example demo apps and rename it to your application's name.